DaWrecka/Beta-Mods/BelowZero/CustomiseYourStorage_BZ/README_config.txt

         },

 		These values result in Quantum Lockers with 4x4 inventory; Small lockers having 5x6; Floor-standing lockers 6x8; Trash cans having 3x4; and so on.
 	StorageSizes catches most storage containers, but not all.
 The remaining config settings catch those cases.
+Modded storage containers will be added to the list when detected.
+For best results, start up the game with Customise your Storage enabled, then close it and check config.json for any new entries.

     "LifepodLockerSize":
 		Controls the capacity of the locker in the lifepod; values are as above.

     "ExosuitConfig":
 		Controls the capacity of the storage locker on the Exosuit. width controls how many columns, height controls the number of rows; fairly self-explanatory. heightPerModule dictates how many rows are added to the locker for each Storage Module inserted in an upgrade module.
-The Storage Module is not normally available except through console commands, but CustomiseYourStorage re-enables the recipe; it can be found in the Vehicle Upgrade Console and the Seatruck Upgrade Fabricator.

     "FiltrationConfig":
 		containerSize dictates the total capacity of the Water Filtration Machine, as with StorageSizes. maxSalt dictates the maximum number of units of salt that the machine will hold